nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #3.md

 WHERE plan_id = 4 AND customer_sub_rank = 2
 ```

-6. What is the number and percentage of customer plans after their initial free trial?
+**6. What is the number and percentage of customer plans after their initial free trial?**

 ```sql
 WITH customer_plans AS